Sachit Menon

 Research

-Through my research, I hope to develop new ways to learn or utilize models at scale.
+Through my research, I hope to develop new ways to learn, utilize, or understand models at scale.
 This makes me particularly interested in representation learning, generative modeling, and self-supervised methods, as well as their intersection.
 Recently, I am particularly interested in the potential for language to aid vision tasks.

 Selected papers: